Sigismund I the Old: Death and succession

 Sigismund suffered from numerous illnesses and diseases, especially towards the end of his life.
 Most notably, he was tormented by constant fevers since youth as well as gout and acute rheumatism in the autumn of 1528.
 The condition, which severely affected his joints and right leg, was repetitive and continued in 1529 and 1534.
-It is likely that Sigismund Augustus was co-crowned vivente rege in 1529 as a result of these pervasive pains and in case his father died unexpectedly.
+It is likely that reasons why Sigismund Augustus was made co-ruler vivente rege in 1529 were pervasive pains of his father and fear he would die unexpectedly.
 Furthermore, bad eating habits and a poor diet contributed to the king's ailing health, in particular large amounts of beer and mead.
 Eventually, the king's inability to walk forced him to be carried in a litter.
 However, despite his age, Sigismund was of sound mind throughout and remained active in politics until death.
 In 1543, he recovered from an influenza which spread in Kraków and in 1545 he enjoyed a last hunting excursion to Niepołomice.

-Sigismund died on 1 April 1548 at the age of 81 and was buried on 7 July at Wawel Cathedral in Kraków.
-He was succeeded by his only legitimate son, Sigismund II Augustus, who became the last Jagiellon king of Poland and Grand Duke of Lithuania.
+Sigismund died on 1 April 1548, Easter day at the age of 81 and was buried on 7 July at Wawel Cathedral in Kraków.
+He was laid next to his and Queen Bona's deceased younger son, Prince Albertus.
+The King was succeeded by his only living legitimate son, Sigismund II Augustus, who became the last Jagiellon king of Poland and Grand Duke of Lithuania.
 In 1587 Sigismund the Old's grandson, Sigismund III from the House of Vasa, was elected King of Poland.
 He was the son of Catherine Jagiellon and her husband John III Vasa of Sweden.
 Hence, Sigismund III could not belong to the Jagiellonian dynasty by his mother, but the Jagiellon bloodline of Polish monarchs continued until the death of Sigismund Vasa's second son John II Casimir.